-- 1 Click the ZENworks icon in the system tray. - 2 In the left navigation pane, click Logging. - 3 Click Clear Log.
+- 1 Double-click the (a) icon in the system tray. - 2 In the left navigation pane, click Logging. - 3 Click Clear Log.

-12.3 Viewing the Message Log File
+11.3 Viewing the Message Log File

 The local log file, zmd-messages.log, is stored in the program files\novell\zenworks\logs\localstore directory on the root of the system drive (for example, c:\program files\novell\zenworks\logs\local-store\zmd-messages.log).